rgxg

 Before reporting, please make sure that the bug still exists in the current GIT version of rgxg.

-At the moment please report bugs and feature requests to
+Please report bugs and feature requests to the rgxg issue tracker on GitHub.

 Who's behind rgxg?